The National Board of Boiler and Pressure Vessel Inspectors is the worldwide leader in pressure equipment safety.

 National Board establishes worldwide industry standards for pressure relief devices and other appurtenances through operation of an international pressure relief testing laboratory.
 The National Board Testing Laboratory is the world’s only independent ASME certified flow lab.

-National Board administers four accreditation programs—three programs (R Stamp, VR Stamp, and NR Stamp) for organizations that perform repairs and alterations on pressure equipment and one program (T/O Mark) for organizations that test pressure relief valves.
+National Board administers three accreditation programs for organizations that perform repairs and alterations on pressure equipment (R, VR, NR) and one program for organizations that test pressure relief valves (T/O).
 Accreditation involves thorough evaluation of an organization’s quality system manual and requires a demonstration of its ability to implement the system.
 Authorized repair organizations are issued a National Board stamp that is applied to the equipment nameplate.
 The stamp signifies strict repair and/or alteration requirements have been met and verified by a National Board Commissioned Inspector.